Association football and politics: Iraq

 Despite ethnic dilemmas in their country, Iraq won the 2007 AFC Asian Cup.
 After a previous-round win, Iraqi military spokesman Qassim Moussawi said that they wanted to stop "terrorists, Sunni extremists, and criminals from targeting the joy of the people."
 Iraqi president Jalal Talabani said that it was disappointing that they could not celebrate at home with the fans.
 Many, however, hailed the victory as a show of unity; according to Iraq's coach, Jorvan Vieira, "This is not just about football ...this is more important than that ...This has brought great happiness to the whole country.
 This is not about a team, this is about human beings."
-Saudi coach Hélio dos Anjossaid, "Iraq deserved to win today ...They were very motivated and we knew the whole world was supporting this team."
+Saudi coach Hélio dos Anjos said, "Iraq deserved to win today ...They were very motivated and we knew the whole world was supporting this team."

 Armenia and Turkey

-On September 6, 2008, Armenia and Turkey again faced each other in a 2010 FIFA World Cup qualification match in Yerevan.
+On 6 September 2008, Armenia and Turkey again faced each other in a 2010 FIFA World Cup qualification match in Yerevan.
 Turkish president Abdullah Gül was invited to watch the match, and he and his Armenian counterpart Serzh Sargsyan sat together behind bullet-proof glass.
 The Turkish national anthem was almost drowned out by booing from 35,000 Armenian fans, however, indicating continued mistrust between the countries.
 However, the gesture "between the presidents showed that they believed 'football diplomacy' had achieved the most important result."
 This was a first for the countries, which have been divided after the dissolution of the Ottoman Empire.